The below content should be reviewed in conjunction with the in-depth federal coverage of this topic provided above.

 - Some employers in Connecticut must grant a reasonable leave of absence for a disability resulting from pregnancy.
 See Pregnancy Disability Leave.

-- Effective January 1, 2012, employers with 50 or more employees are required to provide 40 hours of paid sick leave per year to service workers.
+- Employers with 50 or more employees are required to provide 40 hours of paid sick leave per year to service workers.
 See Paid Sick Leave.